-Managing anger to contain abusive behaviour
+Managing anger and abusive behaviours

 This factsheet is for people who struggle to manage feelings of anger appropriately, and/or who have behaved violently and abusively towards their partner.